 “Everyone must believe in something.
-I believe I’ll go canoeing.”
-Henry David Thoreau
+I believe I’ll go canoeing.” quote attributed (probably falsely!) to Henry David Thoreau

 I leafed through my copy of Hap Wilson’s volume on the river (Missinaibi: Journey To The Northern Sky: From Lake Superior To James Bay By Canoe) again; we made contact with an outfitter who could pick up our vehicle in Hearst at the beginning of the trip and have it in Cochrane at the end when we got off the Polar Bear Express from either Moosonee or Moose River Crossing.